Introduction

 of electrical power and there were few suitable application for marine navigation.

-Here are some links to (non-professional) navigation software tools:
+Here are some links to (semi-professional) navigation software tools:

 OpenCPN: